Jaorji/ExpressReactFullStack/README.md

 ## After Login
 After login , user can add a survey and send to many email address.
 On the dashboard , user can see the dispalyed surveys which they created and send out.
+This section , it used `Redux Form` to creat and validate the survey.`SendGrid` is a very helpful tool to send out the survey as emails to users.
+And `Localtunnel`to transform the server data to the local server.